When You Skip the Human Part

 Let’s talk about what this really was...

 This wasn’t a conversation.
 It was a sorting process.
+You were either there to buy something or to be useful to them.
+Preferably both.

 Which brings us to the actual insight.